omochi/swift-react/README.md

 ### Target Environments

-Targeted for Swift for WASM.
+Targeted for Swift for Wasm.
 Other Swift environments are not supported.

 Targeted for running in web browsers.
-Other WASM execution environments are not supported.
+Other Wasm execution environments are not supported.

 ## How to Use